spruceid/recap-ts/README.md

 recap.add_to_siwe_messate(siwe);
 ```

+## Compilation

+In order to generate the ECMAScript, CommonJS and TypeScript declaration files, run `yarn compile`.

 ## Disclaimer

 This package is still ALPHA software, bugs may exist and APIs may change in future.
 This library for has not yet undergone a formal security audit.
 We welcome continued feedback on the usability, architecture, and security of this implementation.